Using Groups in the console, you can target those users who need security awareness training the most: your phish-prone

 This guide will show you how to automatically group phish-prone users and assign them to a training campaign.
 Once the below steps are followed, you'll have a completely automated ongoing phishing and remedial training campaign system set up.
 If you'd like to watch a video of the below instructions, check out our Remedial Training Campaigns tutorial.

-The first step is to create a group to add your phish-prone users to.
-This will also be the group you will enroll in a remedial training campaign, as detailed in Step Two.
-You can create the group in the Groups tab beneath the Users area.
-You can name it “Phish-Prone Users”, “Clickers”, “Remedial Training” or whatever you’d like.
+The first step is to create a group for your phish-prone users.
+You'll enroll this group in your remedial training campaign, as detailed in Step Two.
+Create the group from the Groups tab beneath the Users area of your console.
+You can name the group “Phish-Prone Users”, “Clickers”, “Remedial Training” or whatever you’d like.

 See: How do I create a new group?

 Alternatively, you can use our Smart Groups feature (Platinum/Diamond only) to create a group of users based on a specified number of phishing test failures.
 To learn more about Smart Groups, review our product manual.
 You can also watch our Remedial Training Using Smart Groups video.

-For your remedial training campaign, choose the following settings:
+For your remedial training campaign, choose the settings outlined below: